xiangyuzhangseu/signal-quality-assessment-by-residual-recurrent-based-deep-learning-method/README.md

 # codes
 The model was trained by pytorch, the python code was available and the trained model was named as "trained_model_RRM.pkl".
 The test code was also available.
 There also provide the signal quality result of patient number 02&04 in the cspc 2020database, the manurally label was also provide for assessment the accuracy of the proposed model.

-The model was developed by Xiangyu Zhang Southeast University China.
+The model was developed by Xiangyu Zhang （230179249@seu.edu.cn, Southeast University, China）.

 Further details will be seen in our paper--"Deep-learning based signal quality assessment for wearable ECGs".